 - Remember to give the name of your company along with a phone number or address where the consumer can reach your company.

-- No artificial or prerecorded voice can be used to call a residence without previous consent.
+- Artificial or prerecorded voice is not an option when calling a residence without previous consent.

 - Keep a record of consumers who have consented to receive communications and the type of communications to which they have approved.